 - See What Works: When you find marketing channels that work—keep using them!
 Focus on them and put as much time and effort as you can into them to keep the momentum going.

-Selling Photos & Art Online: Don’t Be a One-Trick Pony
+Selling Photos Online And Offline: Don’t Be a One-Trick Pony

 There’s no reason why you can’t sell your work online and offline.
 For example, you can still sell at festivals, galleries, markets, popup shops, cafes and restaurants, and gift stores.
 Any of these sales channels are viable, especially if you’re also using your online store and blog to tell customers where they can find your work in the real world.